coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ### Create the Auth0 API

-Navigate to [Auth0 Website](https://auth0.com) and register a new account or sign into an already existing one.
+Navigate to the [Auth0 Website](https://auth0.com) and register a new account or sign into an already existing one.

 Click on **APIs** on the left side menu.
 On the APIs page, click on **CREATE API** and enter details to register a new Auth0 API as shown below: